Beat the heat with this easy gazpacho recipe! Made with summer veggies, vinegar, and olive oil, this cool soup is rich, tangy, and refreshing.

 It’s no secret that I love gazpacho.
 Over the years, I’ve shared a gazpacho recipe with watermelon, one with corn, another with carrots, and still another with tangy tomatillos.
 What can I say?
 On a hot summer day, there’s no better way to cool off than with cold soup.

 As I mentioned above, bread is often used as a thickener in Andalusian gazpacho.
-For my taste, the soup is plenty creamy without it, so I make my gazpacho with these simple ingredients:
+I like the lightly creamy texture of the soup without it, so I make my gazpacho with these simple ingredients:

 Find the complete recipe with measurements below.